-Working capital is the most important financial tool for the successful operational activity of business working capital for an organization represents its liquidation portion.
+Net Working capital is the most important financial tool for the successful operational activity of business working capital for an organization represents its liquidation portion.
 The working capital ensures the management of the business to continue business operational activities or to stop it.
 The management also ensures that the firm has sufficient cash flow for repayment of the short and long debts financing and also effectively meet the upcoming operational expenses of the business.
 Working capital helps the manager to find the current assets and current liabilities of the business and also create the interrelationship between them such as given below its accounting formula;

 Working Capital = Current Assets – Current liabilities

 The basic objective of management of any business to effectively manage the total current assets and current liabilities of the business for receiving the high range of working capital Working capital is the main key of success for every business which totally depends on its effective management.
 Working capital represents the financial strength and weakness of the business.
+With the Help of Accounting Rules, you can understand it easily.

-When the working capital is low, companies are not sufficient companies meet their operational activities effective and also show its weak liquid position which indicates that companies are not sufficient to repay its short-term debts.
+When the working capital is low, companies are not sufficient companies meet their operational activities effective and also show its weak liquid position which indicates that companies are not sufficient to repay their short-term debts.

 CONCEPTS AND DEFINITIONS OR WORKING CAPITAL